oseiskar/3dtris/README.md

  1. `python -m SimpleHTTPServer`
  1. Go to http://localhost:8000/ (and http://localhost:8000/test/)

+There is also an old [JavaScript-only version](https://github.com/oseiskar/3dtris/releases/tag/js-only), hosted in https://oseiskar.github.io/3dtris/ which works without this complicated build process.

 ## Copyright & License info

 See `COPYRIGHT.md` for the licences of the included JS libraries.